• Climate Modelling

 emissions in this project is also important for understanding how now-frozen soils will respond to permafrost thaw as soils that are always frozen shift to becoming seasonally or perennially thawed with increased

-climates focusing on the open larch forest ecosystem in Arctic environments which are underlain by permafrost.
-It is now extended to simulate all representative boreal tree species in the Taiga-Tundra Ecotone
+climates, with a particular focus on open larch forest ecosystems in Arctic environments underlain by permafrost.
+Today, LAVESI has been extended to simulate all key boreal tree species within the Taiga–Tundra

 in the region.
 In August 2016, the town Point Lay in Alaska lost its nearby lake.
 Due to thawing permafrost soils, the lake had steadily lost stability and ultimately drained entirely into the Kokolik River